 The Group computes Expected Credit Losses (ECL) for financial assets carried at amortised cost and debt instruments classified as FVOCI.
+Equity investments are not subject to Expected Credit Losses.

 This will require considerable judgment about how changes in economic factors affect ECL, which will be determined on a probability-weighted basis.